-Technical writing tends to provide you with the relevant content for your product or service; however, there’s always the question of getting that content to the people.
-That’s where a knowledge base software comes in.
+Technical writing provides relevant content for your product or service; however, getting that content to the people is always the question.
+That’s where knowledge base software comes in.

-This article will go over what knowledge management software is and the six best knowledge base software you can use in 2024.
+This article will cover the six best knowledge base software you can use in 2025.

 What is Knowledge Management Software?

-Knowledge base software, otherwise known as knowledge management software (or help desk software), are programs that help you develop a knowledge base for your audience and team members.
+Knowledge base software, otherwise known as knowledge management software (or help desk software), are programs that allow you to develop a knowledge base for your audience and team members.

 Knowledge management software is a database (sometimes known as a wiki) for knowledge sharing and management.
-It’s the one place where all the relevant information regarding your product, service, and the company can be found, along with answers to typical questions and queries.
+It’s where all the relevant information regarding your product, service, and company can be found, along with answers to typical questions and queries.

-Using knowledge management software with the features above, you can create an online knowledge base for your customers and team.
-That way, the next time someone searches for a specific query, they would find your knowledge database first.
+You can create an online knowledge base for your customers and team using knowledge management software with the features above.
+That way, the next time someone searches for a specific query, they will find your knowledge database first.

 That’s another reason why you should specifically focus on discoverability.
 Some companies develop internal knowledge bases for their employees; in that case, discoverability isn’t a factor.
 However, if you’re building external knowledge bases, you should put a sizeable effort into making it user-friendly and easy to find.